geoffrich/seattlejs-slides-2023/slides.md

 TODO some sort of image - legos?

 <!--
+SvelteKit - everything you need to build a full app or website

-SvelteKit handles the layer on top of your Svelte components
+handles the layer on top of your Svelte components

 Svelte just says here’s a component language, it’s up to you to wire everything together, figure out how to deploy it.
 SvelteKit provides structure and takes care of the boring bits, and it’s the Svelte team’s recommended way to build any app with Svelte.

+So you don't have to provide answers for all these things yourself

 Svelte is individual legos, SvelteKit is the foundation for a castle (Lego Knights Kingdom set) or an instruction manual.
 -->